tsatria03/CookyCraze/docks/readme.txt

 Setting a payout multiplier very high for common match counts will make the slot machine trivially easy to exploit and can rapidly inflate the player's stats.

 sound
 The sound file to play when this outcome fires, relative to sounds/misc/.
+You can include a subfolder prefix to use a different folder, for example store/coin1.ogg.

 message
 The text spoken to the player when this outcome fires.